Guy Gibson: Second operational tour: No. 29 Squadron, Fighter Command

 Gibson was ordered to report on 13 November 1940 to No. 29 Squadron as the commander of 'A' Flight.
-The squadron was stationed at RAF Digby, but flew from a small satellite field at RAF Wellingore about six miles away.
+The squadron was stationed at RAF Digby in Lincolnshire, but flew from a small satellite field at RAF Wellingore about six miles away.
 The officers' mess was nearby in The Grange.
 When he arrived, the Commanding Officer, Squadron Leader Charles Widdows, was in the process of rebuilding the squadron following an outbreak of indiscipline that nearly led to its disbandment during July 1940.
 He was weeding out under-performing pilots and replacing his flight commanders.
 Gibson attracted some hostility from some longer-standing members of the squadron, because as one of these new flight commanders, he was seen as part of Widdows' reforms and he had been chosen over an existing member of the squadron.
 He had also come from a Bomber squadron.
 The root cause of the low morale was a lack of combat success.
-The Bristol Blenheim was not designed as a night fighter and the airborne interception (AI) was still in its very early days of development.
+The Bristol Blenheim was not designed as a night fighter and the aircraft interception (AI) radar was still in its very early days of development.
 Also, Widdows was required to split the squadron up with a few pilots each at Ternhill, Kirton and Wittering and with no more than half at Digby at any one time.
 Gibson flew six operations in Blenheims.

 The squadron started to convert to the Bristol Beaufighter I and Widdows personally supervised his pilots during their conversion.
 Gibson's first flight in a Beaufighter was on 1 December 1940.
-He then undertook some intensive training on AI procedure.
+He then undertook some intensive training on AI radar procedure.
 He found the night-fighter culture very different from bombers as the two-man crew had to work as a team with the pilot relying on the guidance of the AI operator to find their targets.
 Gibson made his first operational flight in a Beaufighter on 10 December with Sergeant Taylor as his AI operator.
 That winter saw bad weather and he flew only three operations in the whole of January.
 He claimed a kill on 12 March, but it was not confirmed.
 However, his kill on 14 March was confirmed as a Heinkel He 111.
 He went to Skegness to collect the tail assembly as trophy for the squadron and the crew's dinghy for himself.
-He was attacked by an intruder when landing at Wellingore on 8 April.
+He was attacked by an intruder German aircraft when landing at Wellingore on 8 April.
 Gibson was unharmed, but his AI operator, Sergeant Bell, was injured in the leg.